horohoro-Git/PenguinRestaurant/README.md

 Fixed tutorial gacha bug
-Improved counter door generation to better align with facing direction Fixed obstacle recognition issue in some expanded shop areas
+Improved counter door generation to better align with facing direction Fixed obstacle recognition issue in some expanded shop areas 10/05
+Fix the shaking issue when the employee's EXP bar increases and the UI moves